 I guess that’s possible.
 Some people may not be able to go where you’re going.
 Though–might it be worth testing that out?

 See it your way.
 Let them see it their way.
-And then see what happens.
+And carry on.